 Dr Janosch Prinz

-1) the relationship between money creation and democracy (e.g. in the EMU),
+2) The relationship between the organization of money creation and democracy

-I have co-developed the radical approach to realism in political theory/philosophy and continue to work on the prospects of realism as an empirically-grounded and critical approach; I co-host the “Realism beyond Liberalism” working group;
+I have co-developed the radical approach to realism in political theory and continue to work on realism as an empirically-grounded and critical approach to political theory.
+My research on methods in political theory is located at the intersection between normative and empirical forms of inquiry.
+It aims to bridge methodological and disciplinary divides between normative-analytical, critical-reflective and interpretive political thought.
+I co-host the “Realism beyond Liberalism” working group.

 Before joining Maastricht, I was a Leverhulme Early Career Fellow in philosophy at University of East Anglia (2017-2019) and a lecturer in political theory at Queen's University Belfast (2015-2017).
 I hold a PhD from the University of Sheffield and an M.A. from Bonn.